deliasi/LabReport3/LabReport3.md

         DERRICKS-MacBook-Air:media alenooshhambarchian$

 ### Fourth Command Line Option (Grep -w)
-This command helps us find the amount of time a whole word is found within the text.
+This command helps us find the amount of times a whole word is found within the text.
 For example, if we choose "say", and the text contains "saying", it will not print that line.

         DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -w 'to' Pro_Bono_Services.txt